-- 11. Existing breakpoint at fix_array; after running and hitting the breakpoint.
+11. Existing breakpoint at fix_array; after running and hitting the breakpoint.
 Often, looking at all the registers is excessive.
 Perhaps we only care about one.
 Type "p \$rdi".
 What is the value?
-Is "p/x \$rdi" more meaningful? - 12. fix_array; after running and hitting the breakpoint.
-We mentioned a fondness for "x/16i".3 Actually, what we really like is "x/16i \$rip".
+Is "p/x \$rdi" more meaningful?

+- 12. Existing breakpoint at fix_array; after running and hitting the breakpoint.
+We mentioned a fondness for "x/16i".4 Actually, what we really like is "x/16i \$rip".
 Compare that to the result of "disassem fix_array".
-Explain your observations. - 13.
+Then, immediately after doing "x/16i \$rip", hit the Enter key.
+What do you see?
+(What function do you see instructions from?) - 13.
 Existing breakpoint at fix_array; after running and hitting the breakpoint.
 Finally, we mentioned stepping by instructions.
 That's done with "stepi" ("step one instruction").
 Type that now, and note that gdb gives a new instruction address but says that you're in the left curly brace.
-If you remembered to do "set disassemble-next-line on" then gdb will also tell you what instruction you are on.4 What instruction are we on?
+If you remembered to do "set disassemble-next-line on" then gdb will also tell you what instruction you are on.5 What instruction are we on? - 14.
+Keep hitting Enter to step one instruction at a time until you reach a call instruction.
+What function is about to be called? - 15.
+Existing breakpoint at fix_array; after hitting the breakpoint and then stepping by instruction until a call is about to be executed.
+As with source-level debugging, at the assembly level it's often useful to skip over function calls.
+At this point you have a choice of typing "stepi" or "nexti".
+If you type "stepi", what do you expect the next instruction to be (hexadecimal address)?
+What about "nexti"?
+(By now, your debugging skills should be strong enough that you can try one, restart the program, and try the other, so there's little excuse for getting this one wrong!)